hpe-storage/python-hpedockerplugin/docs/create_snapshot_schedule.md

 ```

 #### Note:
-1. Abvove command creates a docker snapshot with name snapshot_name.
+1. Above command creates a docker snapshot with name snapshot_name.
 2. It creates a snapshot schedule on 3PAR with name for schedule as dailyOnceSchedule.
 3. scheduleFrequency string specifies that task has to be created daily for each month and on each day at 10 minutes passed 2 O'clock.
 4. Docker snapshot has retentionHours of 58